onflow/fusd/README.md

 This repository contains the Cadence source code for the FUSD contract and accompanying transactions.

-You can find more information in the [FUSD documentation](https://docs.onflow.org/fusd).
+You can read more about FUSD in the [FUSD documentation](https://docs.onflow.org/fusd).